The problem with EMFs

 There are many devices available these days to measure electromagnetic stress but many of the ones I have tested simply do not measure what they claim to, or do not do so accurately.
 Here are the most reasonably priced and reliable ones I have found...

-It's also very important to check how much microwave radiation you are being exposed to from modern communication systems such as mobile phone (cellphone) base stations, WiFi, cordless phones (DECT), digital TV and digital (DAB) radio.
-For this you will need a completely different meter.
+A different meter will be need to check how much microwave radiation you are being exposed to from Wi-Fi devices such as mobile phones, cordless phones (DECT), digital TV, digital (DAB) radio, and so on.

 Ideally you want readings of less than 0.05 V/m and no more than 0.3 V/m in all the areas of your home where you sleep and spend extended periods of time.

-The Acousticom 2 is a more affordable and portable version of the large Acoustimeter, designed for personal rather than professional use.
-It has the same advanced microwave detector technology as the larger meter but costs half the price, is smaller in size, and weighs less than half as much.
+The Acousticom 2 is a more affordable and portable version of the large Acoustimeter.
+It has the same advanced microwave detector technology as the larger meter but costs half the price, is smaller in size and weighs less than half as much.